07

 Prerequisites

-Units 1 & 2 – Year 10 Higher Level Maths, must also be enrolled in Maths Methods Unit 1 & 2 or Units 3 & 4.
+Units 1 & 2 – Year 10 Higher Level Mathematics, must also be enrolled in Mathematical Methods Units 1 & 2 or Units 3 & 4.

-Units 3 & 4 – Specialist Maths Units 1 & 2 and must also be enrolled in Maths Methods Units 3 & 4 or have already completed Maths Methods Units 3 & 4.
+Units 3 & 4 – Specialist Mathematics Units 1 & 2, must also be enrolled in Mathematical Methods Units 3 & 4 or have already completed Mathematical Methods Units 3 & 4.

 Course Description

-Specialist Mathematics Units 1 and 2 provide a course of study for students who wish to undertake an in-depth study of mathematics, with an emphasis on concepts, skills and processes related to mathematical structure, modelling, problem-solving, reasoning and proof.
+Specialist Mathematics Units 1 & 2 provides a course of study for students who wish to undertake an in-depth study of mathematics, with an emphasis on concepts, skills and processes related to mathematical structure, modelling, problem-solving, reasoning and proof.

 Unit 1: Semester 1